aidamian/MADDPG_Tennis/REPORT.md

 Episode  900 score:0.000  avg:0.703  max100:2.700  max: 2.70  buff:  20000/20000  upd: 85422  nsf:0.20  avg_stp:274.2
 Episode 1000 score:0.300  avg:0.936  max100:2.700  max: 2.70  buff:  20000/20000  upd:121792  nsf:0.20  avg_stp:359.7
 ```

+### Saved results & testing

+Multiple "final-training" iterations have been made resulting in multiple chart outputs (that can be found in `img/` folder) similar with the one above and also multiple saved models (`models/` folder).
+Within the local version of the experiment contained in the `main.py` file there is also a final procedure that runs the environment in testing mode using a couple of saved actors - _make sure you enable the testing with `RUN_TEST = True`_.

 ## Future improvements